sudhnsh/assignmenttimely/README.md

 The code follows this methodology:

+1. It starts with fixing the ratio of the image and fixing the image size as 1080x1080
-1. It starts by adding a gray rectangle to the image.
+2. Then, adding a gray rectangle to the image.
-2. Then, it adds the provided image to the template.
+3. Then, it adds the provided image to the template.
-3. The brand name (text1) is added.
+4. The brand name (text1) is added.
-4. Finally, the service name (text2) is added to the template.
+5. Finally, the service name (text2) is added to the template.
 The font size adjusts based on the length of the text.

 Please note that this code is designed to create a template based on the provided input, including brand and service names, and is implemented in Python using the Pillow library.